-Jules Bistro has a location on Spadina , and this newer one near Queen and Shaw.
+Jules Bistro has a location in Leslieville, and this one near Queen and Shaw.
 The exterior and inner decor of this place are almost too understated, but the reputation of owners Eric Strippoli and David Piltz precede them.
 You can walk into this French restaurant feeling isolated from the big city, and walk out feeling like you've been at a family friend's place.

 Chef Strippoli moved here from Lyon many years ago, where he had operated restaurants before.
 The style here is all straight-up French, no doubt gleaned from those many years.
 Jules is the name of his son, and Strippoli's own profile adorns the front of luxe menus.
 Jules Bistro also offers popular brunch and a $28.95 three-course prix fixe menu.

 The front of the restaurant is all glass with some bar seating facing out to the street.
 At first there's a long, elegant stone bar perfect for gathering with friends just for drinks or waiting eagerly for a table with your group, even a large one.

 The June 1974 ($16) is based off a French 75, but replacing it with a regular customer's name and birth year.
 Thus, it's gin-based, made with Dillon's, adding cassis, lemon, and topping it off with brut sparkling wine.
 It's sophisticated with a fruity, refreshing start and a more bitter, licorice finish.

 The salad Nicoise ($15.95) is of course the classic French starter, and there's nothing out of place in this one.
 Greens are lovingly encircled by beautifully presented potatoes, hard boiled egg, black olives, cucumber, tomato and red onion slices, and topped with a heap of canned tuna.